Millet vs Quinoa: Which is Better? A Complete Comparison

 |Zinc||0.91 mg||1.09 mg|

-Millet and quinoa contain the same types of nutrients.
-At first glance it may be difficult to determine which one provides a higher percentage of nutrients than the other.
-This causes many people to ask, which is more healthier millet or quinoa?
+At first it may be difficult to determine which one provides a higher percentage of nutrients than the other.
+This causes many people to ask, which one is healthier?

 Quinoa is a complete protein meaning it contains all nine of the essential amino acids.
 Most grain foods, including millet don’t contain all nine amino acids.

-Millet is healthy and does provide a good number of nutrients, just less than quinoa.
-Millet provides a higher percentage of niacin and copper and fewer sugar and total fat.
+Although millet is healthy and does provide a good number of nutrients, just less.
+It provides a higher percentage of niacin and copper and fewer sugar and total fat.
 Both foods contain a similar amount of thiamin.

 Some people choose food fitting their particular goals.
 Let’s examine some of these goals and determine which food is better for them.